pTidke/pTidke/README.md

 🌱 **I’m currently pursuing** - Masters Degree in Big Data Analytics @San Diego State University

-💬 **Ask me about** - Experienced cloud data engineer with 4 years of expertise in the Manufacturing, Warranty, Payroll and Finance Domain.
-Dedicated to crafting efficient cloud data solutions through rigorous analysis and passionate about data science, blending strong technical and interpersonal skills.
-My goal is to enhance my skills and create value for employers and society.

 📫 **How to reach me** - ptidke9@gmail.com

 📄 **Know about my experiences** - [Resume](https://github.com/pTidke/BDA594-ptidke/blob/master/assets/Prajwal%20Tidke%20Resume.pdf)